lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 relied on the "active participation" of citizens across California to weigh in on an "open conversation" in which "[the commission] deliberated over the best approach to minimize the splitting of cities, counties, neighbourhoods, and local communities of interest".
+While this approach did succeed in identifying communities of interest, the Herculean effort involved makes it unlikely to be replicated in other states.
 More recently, the MGGG Redistricting Lab built a tool inviting members of the public to tag and identify communities of interest---because "communities of interest are notoriously hard to locate"
 \citep{mggg2020}.

-In sum, communities of interest are hard to define, hard to measure, and hard to agree on.
+In sum, communities of interest are hard to define and hard to measure.
 This is why I use district homogeneity instead as a proxy for communities of interest.
-The big advantage of using district homogeneity is that we have national-level data in form of the American Community Survey (ACS), which are the "best available proxies for how closely the districts correspond to geographic communities of interest" \citet[p.~283]{steph2012}.
+The big advantage of using district homogeneity is that we have national-level data in form of the American Community Survey (ACS), which

+are the "best available proxies for how closely the districts correspond to geographic communities of interest" \citet[p.~283]{steph2012}.

 Furthermore, district homogeneity tracks communities of interest quite closely.
 The idea is simple: people in the same "communities of interest" are often more